cap-js-community/websocket/README.md

 `@ws` are exposed as websocket events under the websocket protocol path as follows: `/ws/chat`.
 Entities and operations are not exposed, as the service itself is not marked as websocket protocol.

-> Non-websocket service events are only active when at least one websocket enabled service is available (=> websocket protocol adapter active).
+> Non-websocket service events are only active when at least one websocket enabled service is available (i.e. websocket protocol adapter is active).

-## Server Socket
+### Server Socket

 Each CDS handler request context is extended to hold the current server `socket` instance of the event.
 It can be accessed via `req.context.socket` or `cds.context.socket`.
 Events can be directly emitted via the `socket` bypassing CDS runtime.

+### Middlewares

+For each server websocket connection the standard CDS middlewares are applied.
+That means, that especially the correct CDS context is set up and the configured authorization strategy is applied.

 ### Authentication & Authorization

-Authentication only works via AppRouter using a UAA configuration, as the auth token is forwarded via authorization header bearer token by AppRouter to backend instance.
+Authentication only works via AppRouter (e.g. using a UAA configuration), as the auth token is forwarded via authorization header bearer token by AppRouter to backend instance.
 CDS middlewares process the auth token and set the auth info accordingly.
 Authorization scopes are checked as defined in the CDS services `@requires` annotations and authorization restrictions are checked as defined in the CDS services `@restrict` annotations.

 #### Approuter

-Authorization in provided in production by approuter component vis XSUAA auth.
+Authorization in provided in production by approuter component (e.g. via XSUAA auth).
 Valid UAA bindings for approuter and backend are necessary, so that the authorization flow is working.
 Locally, the following default environment files need to exist: